labs4capella/python4capella/README.md

 # Installation

 You can install Python4Capella in your Capella thanks to an update site.
-Then you will need to setup Python 3.7 in your environment.
+Then you will need to setup Python 3.7 in your environment for release before [2022-08-29](https://github.com/labs4capella/python4capella/releases/tag/2022-08-29).
+For realeases after [2022-08-29](https://github.com/labs4capella/python4capella/releases/tag/2022-08-29) you can install more recent versions of Python.

 1) You need to download the zip file from the available releases [here](https://github.com/labs4capella/python4capella/releases).
 You don’t need to decompress it
 2) On the installation dialog, click the “Add…” button at the top to add an update site.